Skip to content Skip to footer navigation

 9. Swap fresh herbs for grown-at-home

-But the cost of snipping some fresh parsley from a window box or out of the garden?
-Free, plus no waste and no plastic required!
+But the cost of snipping some fresh parsley or rosemary from a window box or out of the garden?
+Not a lot.

 10. Swap kids' packaged snacks for homemade alternatives

-If you have kids or toddlers, chances are you're always on the hunt for snack options for lunchboxes or afternoon munchies.
+If you have young kids or toddlers, chances are you're always on the hunt for snack options for lunchboxes or afternoon munchies.
 Individually packaged snacks marketed at busy parents are not only often nutritionally poor options but they're pricey, too.

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.